Nehmeh (company)

-Nehmeh group of companies is one of the oldest and established multidisciplined business enterprises in the State of Qatar.
+Nehmeh Group is one of the oldest and established multidisciplined business enterprises in the State of Qatar.
 Headquartered in Doha, the company was founded in 1955 by Antoine Nehme.

+History

+Nehmeh Group was established in 1955 by Lebanese businessman Antoine Nehme, who migrated to Qatar from Lebanon in 1953 with the aim of creating a business venture.

 Subsidiaries

 Anton Nehmeh Establishment

 As one of the oldest companies in operation in Qatar, Anton Nehmeh Establishment's offerings includes various performance tools and equipment for the automotive, construction, service and woodworking industries.

 Nehmeh Entreprises & Industries

-Nehmeh Entreprises & Industries (formerly known as National Radiator Factory) was originally established in the early 1993 as the first manufacturer of heat exchangers in the country.
+Nehmeh Entreprises & Industries (formerly known as National Radiator Factory) was originally established in early 1993 as the first manufacturer of heat exchangers in the country.

 With a new corporate identity and a new facility, it has become the first manufacturing base of Air Handling Units to be made in Qatar.